minimo-io/braaay-front-site/README.md

 ## To Do: Speed & UI/UX

+- If we are in a blog post, we should not see get "Voltar a loja" (as in /blog), we should see voltar ao blog...
 - GraphQL:

   - Tenemos que agregar a la respuesta de GraphQL para posts -> Custom Fields, el primer párrafo y su título para la intro.
 Ahora esto está escondido de la interface, <ArticleIntro>.
 Esto tiene que venir sólo para el get-post.gql.
 Y se va a utilizar en muchos otros lugares.